DirtyHairy/thumbulator.ts/README.md

 The thumbulator itself has been transpiled from C using [emscripten](http://kripken.github.io/emscripten-site/), the glue code around it is written in Typescript.
-As such, the module can be directly used with TS, not external typings required (of course, it works in plain JS, too).
+As such, the module can be directly used with TS, no external typings required (of course, it works in plain JS, too).

 # How to use it?

 The package has a single default export: the `Thumbulator` class.
-In order to instatiate, you need to pass a `bus` object that implements reading and writing from the bus.
+In order to instantiate, you need to pass a `bus` object that implements reading and writing from the bus.

 ```typescript